tidalcycles/strudel/paper/paper.md

 TidalCycles (or *Tidal* for short) has been developed since around 2009, as a system for live coding algorithmic patterns, particularly in music [@tidalcycles].
 As a domain specific language for patterns, Tidal is embedded in the pure functional *Haskell* programming language, taking advantage of its terse syntax and advanced type system.
 Over the past decade, Tidal has undergone a number of re-writes, developing a functional reactive representation of pattern, where patterns may be combined and transformed in a wide variety of ways [@alternate-timelines].
 Most recently, attention has turned to transferring Tidal's ideas to other, less 'pure' languages; firstly, to the Python programming language as *TidalVortex* [@tidalvortex], and now to JavaScript as Strudel, the topic of the present paper.

+For general background on the motivations for porting Tidal to a multi-paradigm programming language, please see the TidalVortex paper [@tidalvortex].
+The motivations for porting it to JavaScript are similar, with a particular slanting on accessibility - of course, a web browser based application does not require any installation.
+As with Vortex though, it is important to point out that this is a creative, free/open source project, and as such, an primary motivation will always be developer's curiosity, and market-driven perspectives on development choices may even be demotivational.

 General motivations / related work.
 Reference vortex paper and summarise its background.